People's Publishing House (India): History

 Between 1956 and 1958, CPI established a three-storey building for PPH on 5E, M.M.
 Road of Delhi (now Rani Jhansi Road, Jhandewalan, Delhi).
-New Age Printing Press was established on the ground floor of this building, from where the "Janyug (means People's Age in Hindi)" and English newspaper "New Age" were printed.
+New Age Printing Press was established on the ground floor of this building, from where the newspaper Janyug and the English newspaper New Age were printed.
 People's Publishing House was established on the second floor of this building.
-This building was named as "R. Palme Dutt" Bhawan, after noted British Communist leader, who visited India in 1946.
-On the second floor stairs of this building hung, the portrait of RPD, that was clicked by CPI in 1946 during his India visit.
-This photograph was there until very recently, and perhaps is now shifted to CPI headquarters at Ajoy Bhawan in Delhi.
+This building was named R. Palme Dutt Bhawan, after the noted British Communist leader who visited India in 1946.
+On the second floor stairs of this building hung a photo of R. Palme Dutt that was taken by CPI in 1946 during his India visit.
+This photograph was there until very recently and might have been moved to CPI headquarters at Ajoy Bhawan in Delhi.

-By 1948, PPH was publishing and selling the books of Hindi author Rahul Sankrityayan all over India, despite the fact that he had resigned from Communist Party's membership.
+By 1948, PPH was publishing and selling books by the Hindi author Rahul Sankrityayan all over India, despite the fact that he had resigned from the Communist Party.
 Hindi author Ram Vilas Sharma had started his literary career at PPH.
-In 1950s, Noted Hindi writer Nirmal Verma and veteran leader of Communist Party of India (Marxist) Ram Aasre were associated with PPH and had translated Soviet Books for the publishing house.
-Nirmal Verma translated Alexander Fadeyev's "पराजय (Parajay, The Rout)" in Hindi, He also translated Alexander Kuprin's stories into Hindi.
-Ram Aasre, translated Maxim Gorky's "साहित्यिक संस्मरण (Sahityik Sansmaran, Literary Portraits)" in Hindi.
-Narottam Nagar, translated "21 रूसी कहानियाँ (21 Russian Stories)" and Mikhail Saltykov-Shchedrin "Stories (titled as नेकी और बदी / Neki Aur Badi)" into Hindi.
+In 1950s, noted Hindi writer Nirmal Verma and veteran leader of Communist Party of India (Marxist) Ram Aasre were associated with PPH and had translated Soviet Books for the publishing house.
+Verma translated Alexander Fadeyev's Parajay, The Rout (पराजय) and the stories of Alexander Kuprin into Hindi.
+Aasre translated Maxim Gorky's Literary Portraits (साहित्यिक संस्मरण) into Hindi.

+Narottam Nagar translated 21 Russian Stories (21 रूसी कहानियाँ) and Mikhail Saltykov-Shchedrin's Stories (नेकी और बदी) into Hindi.

 In the months leading to the collapse of Soviet Union, there was a period of political instability in USSR.
-In those days PPH stopped getting new supplies of Marxist literature because of policy change in the USSR.
-When Indian readers feared that Russian books were going to disappear forever, they rushed to PPH bookstores, even to buy entire volumes of Marx and Lenin.
+During this time, PPH stopped receiving Marxist literature because of policy changes in the USSR.
+When Indian readers feared that Russian books were going to disappear forever, they rushed to PPH bookstores to buy entire volumes of Marx and Lenin.
 After the dissolution of the Soviet Union in 1991, Russians kept on supplying books to PPH till 1995.
-PPH continued selling these books till early 2000's from huge stockpiles that it purchased during the Soviet era.
+PPH continued selling these books until early 2000s from huge stockpiles that it purchased during the Soviet era.
 For importing Soviet Books into India, PPH directly dealt with Soviet Exports Agency for Books and Periodicals – Mezhdunarodnaya Kniga (MK).